Helicobacter pylori (H. pylori) infection

 What you can do

-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-Before your appointment, you might want to write a list that answers the following questions:
+At the time you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

 - How did H. pylori infection cause the complications I'm experiencing?